miguelPerezOntiveros/framework/README.md

 - why do I have an ext folder on my project?
 - can't page.php be a symlink?
 - mm projects table page 2 doesn't show the same options
-- reloads to the same table are not working on the sidebar entries
 - find a way to not need the require once to call db_connection.
 Check if the connection is open and to the desired db
-- themes are not being unzipped

-- config is being stored unordered in mysql
-	- once I fix that, various .r. extentions will need to be re-adjusted

 ## General TODOs
 - annimations on both menus should probably match